Prestige Perks: 0/0

 ۞ Mastery: 5

 Following a brief moment of possession by a hostile spirit, during which the offending beast was forcefully banished from the physical world, a small part of Kiyoshi’s being now exists within the spiritual realm.
-This incorporeal trace of her mind and body, existing like a shadow of herself that reflected into the other world, delivers unto Kiyoshi a myriad of unusual side-effects.
+This incorporeal trace of her mind and body, existing like a shadow of herself reflected into the other world, delivers unto Kiyoshi a myriad of unusual side-effects.

 Kiyoshi has been chosen by Iwagakure to be the living host of Nolosha no Ukiyogenma, the Phantom Beast of Life.
 The presence of the beast sealed within her grants her the ability to create and manipulate life energy.
 The presence of the Genma has caused Kiyoshi's natural chakra colour to become gold, and a narrow permanent band of gold now encircles her forehead.

-Forms Attained: First Form
+Forms Attained: Base Form